The University of Wisconsin-Eau Claire is currently searching for candidates for the position of Vice Chancellor For Enrollment Management

 - Coordinate enrollment management efforts at UW-Barron County, a two-year branch campus.

 - Foster and grow collegial partnerships with the divisions of Academic Affairs and Equity, Diversity and Inclusion & Student Affairs to engage faculty and staff in enrollment management.
 This requires leadership and followership, vision and grassroots effort and the ability to get things done.

 - Work closely with Integrated Marketing and Communications and the UW-Eau Claire Foundation, Inc., in support of enrollment management goals.

 Planning and Assessment

-- A passion for relationship-building and a predilection for partnering.
+- A passion for analytics and data-driven action.

-- The ability to initiate and implement large-scale programs and projects.
+- The ability to initiate and lead cross-divisional programs and projects.

-- Demonstrated success in developing, implementing, championing and meeting equity, diversity and inclusion goals in an organizational setting;
+- Demonstrated success in developing, implementing, championing and meeting enrollment goals in a public or private college or university.

 - Supervisory experience.